 - Notes with LTV below 70% at the time of sale attract a broader buyer pool and shallower discounts.

-- LTV above 85% triggers heightened scrutiny—buyers want current appraisals or BPOs, not origination valuations from three years ago.
+- LTV above 85% triggers heightened scrutiny—buyers want current appraisals or BPOs, not origination valuations from years ago.

 - Accurate outstanding balance figures from a professional servicer prevent disputes during due diligence about how much principal has actually been paid down.